snowkit/snow/readme.md

 ###latest binary builds

-New binary builds are pushed to the repo once or twice a day.
+New binary builds are pushed to the repo only once or twice a day.

 **BUT** new builds are done on every commit, and are available as soon as the build is complete and can be used directly, provided the build succeeded.

-The format is `lumen_%target%_%ver%_%git_commit%.zip`, for example : `lumen_linux64_1.0.0-alpha.0_bfe3e076f8e475f2dacef56ce3899f506ab00e03.zip`
+The format inside the artifact downloads is `lumen_%target%_%ver%_%git_commit%.zip`, for example : `lumen_linux64_1.0.0-alpha.0_bfe3e076f8e475f2dacef56ce3899f506ab00e03.zip`

 Edge binary builds :